ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/attribute_types/retrieve.rst

 Retrieve All Attribute Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Attribute types, use the following query:
+To retrieve all Attribute Types, use the following query:

 .. code::